JoseJX/analogue-pocket-patches/README.md

 This patch converts `RoboCop (U,E)` to the `.pocket` format.

+This patch was updated to fix a lockup and glitches in the minigame after the first level.
+(2022/02/02)

 ROM MD5: `a477ac86be35d1fa70b708ad08dc88b8`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/RoboCop.ips).